GST: Change of Use

 Example 2: You buy a Whistler property zoned for nightly rental.
 The sellers have been earning income from their property and you want to do the same.
 Therefore the GST is deferred, meaning the buyer does not pay GST on the sale price.
 You must obtain a GST number from the Government before the completion date.

-When you obtain your GST number you are telling the Government of Canada (GOC) that yes, you are going to continue to run this property as a “commercial property”.
+When you obtain your GST number you are telling the Canada Revenue Agency (CRA) that yes, you are going to run this property as a commercial property.
 Later, the family situation changes and you end up using the property for the family rather than rent it out.
-Therefore, you are in effect breaking your agreement with the GOC.
+Therefore, you are in effect breaking your agreement with the CRA.
 You have enacted a change of use.
+The CRA may come calling and you may owe GST on a percentage of personal use.
+This calculation of what you might owe can only be determined by your accountant.

 Professional Advice

-There may be nothing wrong with enacting a change of use in your Whistler property, if you understand the financial ramifications with the CRA.
+There may be nothing wrong with enacting a change of use in your Whistler property if you understand the financial ramifications of the CRA.
 However, it is always advisable to talk with your accountant prior to making that decision.
 Get informed so you know what potential issues may arise at the time, or when you may be audited several years down the road.
+GST is a complex subject that seems to be constantly changing or tweaking the rules, so it is next to impossible for anyone who is not an accountant to determine how these changes affect Whistler properties.
+Retaining a Whistler accountant means that you are benefitting from all the other cases that accountant is working with.

 If you think I would be a good fit to work with you and your family, and you are not already working with a Whistler realtor, please contact me.
 I look forward to hearing from you.